objectpartners-mobile/cordova-to-react-native/react-native/SuperfitTracker/README.md

 This is the React Native version of the SuperfitTracker app.
 To build and run the app, follow these instructions.
+This app was built with React Native v 0.31.0 with the iOS 9.2 SDK in XCode 7.2.
+If compiling in XCode 8, you may get errors from RCTWebSocket.
+You can work around these by removing the compiler warning flags for that target.
+See here: [https://github.com/facebook/react-native/issues/8584#issuecomment-236366222](https://github.com/facebook/react-native/issues/8584#issuecomment-236366222)

 **Install node modules**